Playback Notes | Reflections from a fractured timeline

 End of the World | Ivan Shpilevsky

-Played as Supergirl helps B1 regain his powers.
+Supergirl helping B1 regain his powers.

 JL Animated Theme | DC Animated Universe